DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-uk-trainees.md

 ---
 title: "Fees and financial support for non-UK trainee teachers"
-subcategory: Train to teach in England as a non-UK citizen
+subcategory: Train to teach in England
 description: |-
   Learn more about funding and financial support for non-UK students, including details of the international relocation payment.
 related_content: